-A most common scam is ”the Grand Palace is closed”!
-Then an offer to see other Thai landmarks are suggested.
-Sooner or later you will be taken to a gem, tailor or massage parlour.
-Touting big discounts on offer.
-Losing your money would be inevitable.
+Outside the Grand Palace a common scam is ”The Grand Palace is closed”! (check within the grounds of the Grand palace itself) Then an offer to see other Thai landmarks are suggested.
+Sooner or later you will be taken to a gem, tailor or massage parlour, touting big discounts on offer.
+Losing your money will be inevitable.

-Also foreigners will be looking at a map at BTS/MRT train station and a semi-professional friendly Thai man/women will ask to assist, however it’s to funnel them into a scam sooner down the track.
+Also foreigners will be approached at BTS/MRT train station and a semi-professional friendly Thai man/women will ask to assist, however it’s often to funnel unsuspecting foreigners into a scam.

 A good rule to follow would be; don’t talk to Thais outside The Grand Palace or other high profile tourist landmarks as it’s usually a scam.
 In Thai culture its very uncommon to approach people on the street in this manner.

-Don’t take a taxi or tuk tuk outside The Grand Palace or most high traffic tourist areas walk down the street 50 meters and get one there.
-If it doesn’t feel right just say no thank you.
-There’s plenty more around.
+Don’t take a taxi or tuk tuk outside The Grand Palace or high profile tourist areas walk down the street or find alternative transport.

 The Reclining Buddha (Wat Pho) is located 700 meters south of The Grand Palace.
-Its a world-renowned 46 meter long gold plated reclining Buddha.
-Its pose is representing entry into complete spiritual enlightenment ending all worldly reincarnations.
+It is a world-renowned 46 meter long gold plated reclining Buddha.
+Its pose represents entry into complete spiritual enlightenment ending all worldly reincarnations.
 Within the surrounding corridor there are 108 bronze bowls representing the 108 auspicious characteristics of The Buddha.
 It is believed dropping coins into these bowls brings wealth and prosperity...